Children often have trouble sleeping.

-Why won’t my kid go to sleep??
-This is a question I have often asked.
-But I have children with sensory issues.
-And sometimes, that can interfere with their ability to sleep.
-Their bodies crave sensory input, and that prevents them from sleeping.
+I often ask why my kid won’t go to sleep.
+I have children with sensory issues, both just quirky and one with a diagnosed sensory disorder.
+And sometimes, sensory issues, clinical or not, can interfere with your ability to sleep.
+My kids’ bodies crave sensory input, and that prevents them from sleeping.
 But everyone needs to sleep!
 So I use some tools to help my kids sleep at night.

 Misunderstood sensory issues frustrate many parents.
 We want to scream, “Why won’t my kid go to sleep already??”
 We don’t understand why our kids are climbing everything, or shriek at the sound of the vacuum.
 And at night, when we want them to just go to bed, it’s easy to think they are just being stubborn or difficult when your child seems to refuse to settle.